s3g/s3g-dsp/THIRD_PARTY_NOTICES.md

 # Third-Party Notices

-This file reproduces the notices for third-party code incorporated into the distributed macOS CLAP binaries.
+This file reproduces the notices for third-party code incorporated into distributed s3g-dsp macOS binaries.
 Full license text is retained where required by the applicable redistribution terms.

 ## CLAP

-The CLAP API headers are incorporated into the distributed plugin binaries.
+The CLAP API headers are incorporated into the distributed plugin binaries and standalone applications that embed CLAP processors.
 CMake fetches the pinned headers when `S3G_CLAP_INCLUDE_DIR` is not supplied.

 - Project: <https://github.com/free-audio/clap>
 - License: MIT